 - Plug the toggle switch's connector into its socket (CN3) located on the main circuit board.
-The connector will only fit when oriented such that the "key" fits in the "U" shaped cutout in the socket. - Plug the free end of the 14-conductor ribbon cable 71 assembly into its IDC header on the main circuit board.
+The connector will only fit when oriented such that the "key" fits in the "U" shaped cutout in the socket. - assembly into its IDC header on the main circuit board.

-Note the connector "key" - the connector will only fit one way.
+Note the connector "key" the connector will only fit one way.